AakashKotha/STA220-project/README.md

 ### Project Acknowledgements

 Both of the teammates, V V S Aakash Kotha & Nikita Bhrugumaharshi Emberi, contributed equally to the development of this project.
-While most of the work was done independently, we utilized Language Models, specifically ChatGPT [10], whenever necessary to confirm details and enhance our understanding.
+While most of the work was done independently, we utilized Language Models, specifically ChatGPT, whenever necessary to confirm details and enhance our understanding.
 We extend our sincere thanks to it for its valuable assistance throughout the project.

 Additionally, we would like to thank our **Prof. Peter Kramlinger & TA.
 Sophia Sun** for their guidance and support.
 Their insights and feedback were invaluable in shaping the direction of our work.